10.3: Job Interviews and Follow-up Messages

 Once this message goes out, move on.
 As good as you might feel about how you did, you won’t have any idea what they decide until you hear back from them.
 Sometimes the best candidate doesn’t get the job after all, so don’t torture yourself by checking your phone and email every five minutes for the good or bad news.
 Instead, focus on your next applications.
 When your job is to get a job, it should be a full-time occupation that you don’t rest from until you accept a job offer.

-If you get a follow-up message saying that another candidate better suited what the selection committee was looking for, feeling dejected and getting upset is a natural reaction to the bad news.
+If you get a follow-up message saying that another candidate is better suited to what the selection committee was looking for, feeling dejected and upset is a natural reaction to the bad news.
 What’s really important at this point is that you do two things: (1) don’t respond angrily by demanding a reason why you were rejected or what the winning candidate had over you.
 The employer will simply be protecting itself from legal action when they say that they can’t go into detail about their decision, especially because all of the people on the committee will likely have signed confidentiality agreements to not discuss their decisions with anyone outside of the committee.
 Instead, accept defeat gracefully.
-Who knows—they may have been impressed enough that when they follow-through on plans to hire again in six months, they’ll have you in mind—unless you blow it by burning the bridge in an angry response to rejection.
+Who knows—they may have been impressed enough that when they follow through on plans to hire again in six months, they’ll have you in mind—unless you blow it by burning the bridge in an angry response to rejection.

 (2) Learn from the experience.
 The more interviews you do, the more you figure out what works and what doesn’t based on reading the reactions around the room and how you feel afterwards.
 Reflect on where you could have improved and keep a set of notes on what you would do better next time.
-In the meantime, keep applying to other positions, building your professional network, and even add skill sets and educational experience that would better position you for the jobs you want.
+In the meantime, keep applying to other positions, building your professional network, and even adding skill sets and educational experience that would better position you for the jobs you want.

 If you decide on the basis of the interview to withdraw from the competition before the company even sends you their decision, the courteous thing to do would be to immediately send a polite message explaining that you would no longer like to be considered for the position.
-Courtesy in this case is especially important if your reason is that you accepted a job offer from a more attractive company.
-You don’t have to say that that’s the reason, but you want to keep the door open to the company you’re rejecting in case it doesn’t work out with the company you’re going with after all.
+Courtesy, in this case, is especially important if your reason is that you accepted a job offer from a more attractive company.
+You don’t have to say that that’s the reason, but you want to keep the door open to the company you’re rejecting in case it doesn’t work out with the company you’re going with, after all.
 You may not get a second chance with the company you’re rejecting, but you definitely won’t if you burn that bridge with a snarky email, and you never know who they might talk to (a future potential employer?) about any untoward behaviour.

-If all goes well and you get a job offer or if you’re informed that you’re the leading candidate either by phone or by email, of course you should express your excitement and gratitude for them selecting you.
-From there, you may have several formalities to follow through on such as submitting the names and contact information of references and filling out other paperwork, all of which you must do promptly and perfectly lest your success be still dependent on your degree of compliance through the confirmation process.
+If all goes well and you get a job offer or if you’re informed that you’re the leading candidate either by phone or by email, of course, you should express your excitement and gratitude for them selecting you.
+From there, you may have several formalities to follow through on, such as submitting the names and contact information of references and filling out other paperwork, all of which you must do promptly and perfectly lest your success be still dependent on your degree of compliance through the confirmation process.

 Return to the Job Interviews and Follow-up Messages Topics menu